-If you are doing a CoC audit, every facility that falls within the member's certification scope must also be included in your audit scope, and receive an on-site audit.
-You can choose whether to also include on-site audits of outsourced contractors that fall within the audit scope (see box 'CoC audits: when to visit outsourced contractor facilities').
+- If you are doing a CoC audit, every facility that falls within the member's certification scope must also be included in your audit scope, and receive an on-site audit.
+See the box below for instructions on which outsourced contractors should fall within the audit scope (see box 'CoC audits: when to visit outsourced contractor facilities'). - Please ensure that audit teams are thoroughly briefed prior to the audit; materials or processes NOT in the member's RJC scope are not subject to an RJC audit e.g. watch batteries.